 Q: Do you do custom orders for DVDs not for sale in your store?

 A: Custom orders are possible.
-If it is necessary to order the DVD from another site the cost will be $60 per disc, in addition to the cost of the disc and shipping from the other site plus my shipping cost of $9.99 and $2.00 for each additional title.
-Please email or call Tom at 1.951.689.8119 by phone for more information if you want to discuss a custom order.
-PAL Format custom conversion DVDs available for an additional fee.
-Please email or call 1.951.689.8119 by phone for this information.
+If it is necessary to obtain a DVD that I do not have listed on my site.
+The cost can be $125 or more per title, in addition to the cost of the disc and shipping from the other site plus my shipping.
+Please email us for more information if you want to discuss a custom order.
+PAL Format custom conversion to NTSC (North American format) DVDs available for an additional fee.

 Q: Do I get an actual DVD or is this a download?

-A: You WILL receive a DVD(s), NOT a download.
+A: You WILL receive a physical DVD R Disc(s), NOT a digital download.
 You will receive an exact 1:1 backup of the studio DVD (unless VHS or Broadcast is the only available transfer source) created * On Demand * onto a top quality DVD+R disc *, NTSC (North American) format.
 Your DVD(s) will be shipped in a bubble mailer envelope with no DVD case or artwork.
 Laser artwork is available as an upgrade.

 Q: What is Laser artwork?

 A: Laser artwork is created using Lightscribe discs; where an image is laser etched directly onto the disc surface.
 Unlike paper labels that attach to the tops of DVD+/-R discs; increasing the thickness of the discs and cause jamming in some players.
 Laser artwork does not increase the disc thickness and will not jam in your player.
 More information on Laser Lightscribe artwork can be found here Lightscribe information.